The Dawn of the Witch: Anime

 In April 2021, an anime television series adaptation was announced.
 It is produced by Tezuka Productions and directed by Satoshi Kuwabara, who will also handle the series' scripts.
 Kakeru Kobashiri, the original writer, and Mayumi Morita are credited for literature, while character designs are provided by Reina Iwasaki.
 Tatsuhiko Saiki is composing the music.
 It aired from April 8 to July 1, 2022, on TBS and BS11.
 The opening theme song is "Dawn of Infinity" by fripSide, while the ending theme song is "Imprinting" by ▽▲TRiNITY▲▽.
-Crunchyroll licensed the series outside of Asia.
+Crunchyroll streamed the series outside of Asia.
 Muse Communication licensed the series in South and Southeast Asia.

 On April 11, 2022, Crunchyroll announced that the series will receive an English dub, which premiered on April 21.